Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Abstract

 \section{Abstract}

-Human intelligence emerges from the interaction of specialized brain networks, each dedicated to distinct cognitive functions such as language processing, logical reasoning, social understanding, and memory retrieval.
-Inspired by this biological observation, we introduce the \textit{Mixture of Cognitive Reasoners} (\ourmodel) architecture and training paradigm: a modular transformer-based language model with a training curriculum that encourages the emergence of functional specialization among different modules.
-Inspired by studies in neuroscience, we partition the layers of a pretrained transformer model into four expert modules, each corresponding to a well-studied cognitive brain network.
-Our \textit{Brain-Like} model has three key benefits over the state of the art: First, the specialized experts are highly interpretable and functionally critical, where removing a module significantly impairs performance on domain-relevant benchmarks.
-Second, our model outperforms comparable baselines that lack specialization on seven reasoning benchmarks.
-And third, the model’s behavior can be steered at inference time by selectively emphasizing certain expert modules (e.g., favoring social over logical reasoning), enabling fine-grained control over the style of its response.
-Our findings suggest that biologically inspired inductive biases involved in human cognition lead to significant modeling gains in interpretability, performance, and controllability.\footnote{Code, data and models available at: \href{https://bkhmsi.github.io/mixture-of-cog-reasoners/}{bkhmsi.github.io/mixture-of-cog-reasoners}}
+Human cognitive behavior arises from the interaction of specialized brain networks dedicated to distinct functions, such as language, logic, and social reasoning.
+Inspired by this organization, we propose Mixture of Cognitive Reasoners (\ourmodel): a modular, transformer-based architecture post-trained with a curriculum that induces functional specialization across experts.
+Concretely, we partition the layers of a pretrained language model into four expert modules aligned with well-studied cognitive networks in the human brain. \ourmodel offers three key advantages over standard language models.
+(1) The specialized experts are interpretable and causally meaningful---ablating a module causes substantial drops on benchmarks requiring its specialized domain.
+(2) \ourmodel's behavior can be dynamically steered at inference time by routing tokens to particular experts (e.g., favoring social over logical reasoning), enabling fine-grained control over outputs.
+(3) \ourmodel outperforms or matches comparable baselines on both machine-learning reasoning benchmarks (e.g., GSM8K, BBH) and alignment to human behavior (CogBench), while maintaining interpretability.
+Taken together, cognitively grounded functional specialization yields models that are both more human-like and more human-interpretable.\footnote{Code, data and models available at \href{https://cognitive-reasoners.epfl.ch}{cognitive-reasoners.epfl.ch}} \footnote{Demo available at \href{https://huggingface.co/spaces/cognitive-reasoners/micro}{huggingface.co/spaces/cognitive-reasoners}}